 GMC Envoy owners have reported 21 problems related to alternator/generator/regulator (under the electrical system category).
+The most recently reported issues are listed below.

 Car dies when driving, car wont start sometimes and hour or 2 later starts mechanic said alternator and battery are good, in parking lot and driving in the city.